priyanka-esc/mi-simulation-api/README.md

 Initialize a virtual environment and install the requirements in requirements.txt.
 Run ```mainClass.py``` which starts a server(ideally on port 5000, but can verify on the console when it starts).

-##Usage
+## Usage
-This API is a get call with minLtitude, maxLatitude, minLongitude, maxLongitude as mandatory query parameters. requestCount parameter is where number_of_requests is the number of requests to our Ridepooling service to "simulate".If not provided, default value of 2 is taken.
+This API is a get call with minLatitude, maxLatitude, minLongitude, maxLongitude as mandatory query parameters with cordinate values within Berlin. requestCount parameter is where number_of_requests is the number of requests to our Ridepooling service to "simulate".If not provided, default value of 2 is taken.

 Example : http://localhost:5000/v2/simulator?minLatitude=13.34014892578125&maxLatitude=52.52791908000258&minLongitude=13.506317138671875&maxLongitude=52.562995039558004&requestCount=500

 ## Output